jnhthomp/ClassNotes/React/Course/13-AlternativeWayOfBuildingComponentsClassBased.md

 Note that we accessed these values with `this.context.users` this is because within `users-context.js` we have our data saved under the `users` key within our context object

 Now our application should work as it did before except it is now using context instead of having the `DUMMY_VALUES` directly inside of the component

+___
+## 170. Class-based Vs Function Components: A Summary
+Now we know how class-based components work compared to functional components We covered:
+- How they work
+- How to write your own class based components
+- How to work with props
+- The render method
+- How to work with state
+- How to work with lifecycle methods
+- How to use context

+You can build your entire application with class based components, it is completely valid and in the past was the only way to do it in many cases
+However in modern react apps you stick to functional components because they are leaner and more flexible That is why we now start the course with functional components since react has transitioned to focusing on them more Going forward after this section functional components will be the focus and we will only occasionally use class based components

+It is important to emphasis you don't HAVE to use functional components and it is fine to use class based components It is ok to generally ignore class based components except for error boundaries which will be covered next lesson

+If you are unsure whether to use a class-based or functional component

+As a general rule you should probably prefer functional components However you should use class based components if:
+- You personally prefer them
+- You are working on an existing project or in a team where they are being used
+- If you are building an "Error Boundary" (next lecture)